-Stroke Survivors CAN! is an extension of my life’s story.
 Before the stroke, I spent my professional life helping others as the licensed therapist, which I loved.
 After work one night, my son asked me if I wanted to work out with him and a buddy in my family room.
 What the heck.
 I wasn’t doing anything, and I could lose some weight.
-Not long into it, I suddenly felt exhausted and I laid down…right there on the floor.
+Not long into it, I suddenly felt exhausted, and I laid down… right there on the floor.
 I was not able to walk or talk, and my face looked odd.
 Unbeknownst to me, I had a serious ischemic stroke.
-I was rushed into the hospital, received TPA, was spent time at a stroke hospital.
+I was rushed into the hospital, received TPA (an anti-clot medication), and spent time at a stroke rehab facility.

 That was January 24, 2012.
 In short, I thought my life my over.